Crackedizzy/ai-ml-portfolio/classification-task/README.md

 ## ▶️ How to Run

-1. Open `classification_models.ipynb` in Jupyter Notebook or Google Colab
+1. Open `Classification_Task.ipynb` in Jupyter Notebook or Google Colab
 2. Run all cells to view preprocessing, model performance, and analysis